web-eid/web-eid-system-architecture-doc/docs/web-eid-auth-token-v2-format-spec.md

 ## Proposed new format for the Web eID authentication token

 Since to our knowledge there does not exist a standardized format for an authentication proof that implements nothing less and nothing more than is necessary for the Web eID authentication protocol, we propose to use a simple and foolproof[^foolproof] special purpose format for the Web eID authentication token.
+The new format is used in  Web eID version 2.
 We intentionally avoid using the JWT format, but still use its proven basic building blocks: the JSON format and base64-encoding.

 The Web eID authentication token is a JSON data structure that looks like the following example: